jasonjson/jasonjson.github.io/_posts/2015-10-21-container-with-most-water.markdown

 ---
 layout: post
-title: Container With Most Water
+title: 11 - Container With Most Water
 date: 2015-10-21 13:26:44.000000000 -04:00
 tags:
-- Algorithm
+- Leetcode
 categories:
-- Brain teaser
+- Brain Teaser
 author: Jason
 ---
 **Given n non-negative integers a1, a2, ..., an, where each represents a point at coordinate (i, ai). n vertical lines are drawn such that the two endpoints of line i is at (i, ai) and (i, 0).
 Find two lines, which together with x-axis forms a container, such that the container contains the most water.**